What is unauthorized access?

 Secure data storage practices

-Backing up data routinely to secure offsite locations or cloud servers is essential for guarding against data loss in the event of system failures or cyberattacks.
+Backing up data routinely to secure offsite locations or cloud servers protects against data loss in the event of system failures or cyberattacks.
 Encryption plays a critical role in enhancing security by encoding information in a manner that restricts access to only authorized users, thereby reducing the likelihood of data breaches.

 By implementing robust access controls and user authentication protocols, further strengthening the existing defence mechanisms, you can effectively prevent unauthorized access and uphold the confidentiality of sensitive information.